yutianwuldeo/GR6901/week2_how_to_run_python.md

 [Getting Started with Conda](https://conda.io/docs/user-guide/getting-started.html#) guide.

-To create a conda environment, you execute the following command:
+To create a conda environment, you execute the following command in the terminal:

     $ conda create --name my_environment python=3.9 numpy